Warning Signs a Tire is About to Blow Out

 While the tread is the thickest part of the tire, the tire’s tread is incredibly complex.
 Tire tread has bumps and ridges that help the tire grip the road better than a flat tire would.
 This is especially helpful on uneven or wet road surfaces.
 If your tire tread is too thin or the ridges lose their depth over time, the tire could become dangerous.
 This uneven or excessive wear can be caused by improper inflation, poor alignment, and other problems that could demonstrate your tire was a defective product.
 Noticing excess wear can be nearly impossible on another car, but you can test your own tires to ensure your tread wear is in good shape.
 You can measure the depth of the tire tread with a ruler, but you can also stick a penny into the tread with Lincoln’s going in first.
 If the shallowest ridge does not come up past the top of Lincoln’s head, you should probably replace your tires.

 When driving on the highway, you may have seen trucks shedding layers from their tires or seen discarded scraps along the side of the road.
-Truck tires are considerably thicker than most car tires and are often constructed from more lawyers.
+Truck tires are considerably thicker than most car tires and are often constructed from more layers.
 Some trucking companies even re-tread older, worn tires by adding additional layers to the outside of older tires.
 This shedding usually occurs because tires are improperly inflated and suffer temperature changes at different rates.
 This can lead to a blowout if the tire loses enough tread and becomes too thin.
 While shedding tires are dangerous enough for other drivers, who could be hit by the debris, they are also an excellent sign that you should steer clear of that truck in case it suffers a more serious tire failure.

 Our Alabama Tire Defect Attorneys Offer Free Consultations